U.S. Citizenship And Naturalization Lawyer Services

 - Must be a permanent resident in the United States for at least five years, or three years if they meet all of the eligibility requirements to file as a spouse of a U.S. citizen

 - Must demonstrate a continuous permanent residence and physical presence

 - Must live in the U.S. or USCIS district for at least three months before filing Form N-400

 - Must demonstrate an attachment to the ideals and principles of the U.S. Constitution

-- Must demonstrate basic knowledge of U.S. history, civic principles, and government
+- Must demonstrate basic knowledge of U.S. history, civic principles and government

 Becoming a United States citizen isn’t always an easy process.
 Depending on your circumstances, you may have different eligibility requirements to meet.
-To ensure you have the best chances of becoming a naturalized citizen, speak with one of our experienced citizenship lawyers to get started on your application today.
+To ensure that you have the best chances of becoming a naturalized citizen, speak with one of our experienced citizenship lawyers to get started on your application today.

 To become an American citizen, there are a few steps you need to take.
 The standard process of becoming a U.S. citizen goes as follows:

 - Determine whether you are already a U.S. citizen